MuhammedMagid/NextJsDemo/README.md

-# My Next.js Project - Articles Display
+# Next.js Project - Articles Display

 This is a simple Next.js project I created to practice and learn web development.
 The purpose of this project is to display articles fetched from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/).
 It also serves as a personal project to showcase some basic web development skills using Next.js 15.